stakater/jira-service-desk-operator/README.md

 ##### Limitations:
 * We only support creating three types of JSD projects via our operator i.e Business, ServiceDesk, Software.
 The details and differences between these project types can be viewed [here](https://confluence.atlassian.com/adminjiraserver/jira-applications-and-project-types-overview-938846805.html).
-* Following 8 are the immutable fields and can't be shouldn't be provided while updating a project.
+* Following are the immutable fields and can't be provided while updating a project.
-    * Id
     * ProjectTemplateKey
     * ProjectTypeKey
     * leadAccountId